apache/mxnet/docs/tutorials/gluon/gluon_from_experiment_to_deployment.md

 }
 ```

-### Compile and Run Inference Code
+### Compile and run the inference code

-You can find the full code [here](https://github.com/apache/incubator-mxnet/tree/master/cpp-package/example/inference)
+You can find the [full code for the inference example](https://github.com/apache/incubator-mxnet/tree/master/cpp-package/example/inference) in the `cpp-package` folder of the project
-, and to compile it use this [Makefile](https://github.com/apache/incubator-mxnet/blob/master/cpp-package/example/inference/Makefile)
+, and to compile it use this [Makefile](https://github.com/apache/incubator-mxnet/blob/master/cpp-package/example/inference/Makefile).

-Now you will be able to compile the run inference, just do `make all` and pass the parameters as follows
+Now you will be able to compile the run inference.
+Run `make all`.
+Once this is complete, run inference with the the following parameters:

 ```bash
 make all
 LD_LIBRARY_PATH=../incubator-mxnet/lib/ ./inception_inference --symbol "flower-recognition-symbol.json" --params "flower-recognition-0020.params" --image ./data/test/0/image_06736.jpg
 ```

-Then it will predict your iamge
+Then it will predict your image:

 ```bash
 [22:26:49] inception_inference.cpp:128: Loading the model from flower-recognition-symbol.json